MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/users-and-groups/New-DynamicDistributionGroup.md

 ```

 ### -RecipientContainer
 The RecipientContainer parameter specifies a filter that's based on the recipient's location in Active Directory.
-Valid input for this parameter is an organizational unit (OU) or domain that's visible using the Get-OrganizationalUnit cmdlet.
+Valid input for this parameter is an organizational unit (OU) or domain that's returned by the Get-OrganizationalUnit cmdlet.
 You can use any value that uniquely identifies the OU or domain.
 For example:

 - Name